freelancephp/Email-Encoder-Bundle/README.md

 Email Encoder Bundle
 ====================

+> **_From 13 March 2019 this WordPress plugin has been taken over by WebFactory.
+Take a look at the [plugin page on wordpress.org](https://wordpress.org/plugins/email-encoder-bundle/)  to follow further updates._**

+---

 Encode mailto links, email addresses, phone numbers and any text to hide them from (spam)bots.
 Mailto links will be protected automatically.